oanapanduru/Analyzing-Network-Data/README.md

 # Analyzing-Network-Data
-University of California San Diego Capstone project
+University of California San Diego Capstone project (on Coursera).

 The scope of the project is to analyze social network data in order to determine: